codingteam/emulsion/README.md

 ### Telegram Content Proxy

-There's **unfinished** Telegram content proxy support.
+There's **unfinished** Telegram content proxy support, for XMPP users to access Telegram content without directly opening links on t.me.
+Right now, it will only generate a redirect to the corresponding t.me URI, so it doesn't help a lot.
+But in the future, proper content proxy will be supported.

 To enable it, configure the `database` and `hosting` configuration file sections:

 ```json
 {